 The Master of Business Administration is neither a Master of Science nor of Arts but a Master title of its own.
 It is often abbreviated as MBA or M.B.A. and in contrast to the Master of Science (MSc) or the Master of Arts (MA) it clearly points to one program only.
 It is worth remembering that the Master of Science just points to programs rooted in the Sciences or Social Sciences and can mean a Master of Science in Management, a Master of Science in Psychology, or a Master of Science in Biology.
 The same applies for the Master of Arts (MA) which can refer to a Master of Arts in History, a Master of Arts in Management Studies, or a Master of Arts in Liberal Arts.

 - Find more information on MBA programs at the Master of Business Administration Compass

 Doctor of Business Administration (DBA)

-The DBA sounds similar to the MBA but is fundamentally different.
+The DBA sounds similar to the MBA but is actually fundamentally different compared to a Master of Management degree.
 Please read our articles on similarities and differences between the DBA and the MBA to get a better understanding of it.

 By Thomas Graf

 A MSc degree in Management refers to a Master of Science in Management.
 These programs are designed for students who already have a Bachelor’s degree and are seeking to further their education in a postgraduate program.

 The titles MS and MSc refer to the same degree: a Master of Science.
 MA degrees refer to the Master of Arts.
 The difference between these titles is not based on identifiable differences.
 Some schools have designed their MSc programs for students who have attained a Bachelor of Science (BSc) in a field related to business or economics, while the MA programs are intended for students who have degrees in different fields such as the humanities.
 However, the exact qualification requirements vary from school to school.